DeepLcom/deepl-tui/README.md

 Since `deepl-tui` uses the DeepL API you'll need an API authentication key.
 To get a key, please [create an account here][create-account].
-With a DeepL API Free account you can translate up to 500,000 characters/month.
+With a DeepL API Free account you can translate up to 500,000 characters per month.

 You can either pass the authentication key as an environment variable or via the `--auth-key` option, i.e.